 View northbound on the South Canol Road in Yukon

-The signage along the South Canol is usually visible, although often the view is not maintained.
+The signage along the South Canol is usually visible, although often difficult to see.

 26 kms to Ross River on the Campbell Highway